Robdboer/Multilingual-Feature-Extractors-Study/README.md

 The data used in this study consists of the metadata of a systematic review of Hamilton & Murphy (2023) [source](https://osf.io/3u982/) and is placed in the folder `raw_data/data` under the name `Hamilton_Download.csv`.

-Besides some preprocessing, the data has to be split up into four sets for study purposes.
-This can be done by running the notebook placed in `raw_data/scripts`
+Together with some preprocessing, the data has to be split up into four sets for study purposes.
+This can be done by running the cells in the notebook  `raw_data/scripts/Preprocess Hamilton raw.ipynb`
 For more detailed instructions, navigate to `raw_data/readme.md`